 Other collaborative tools can be found online for free.
 For example, Kahoot is great for creating multiple choice questions to ask your students during an in-class discussion.
 There are also free mind mapping and word cloud tools that can give students a more visual approach to organizing their thoughts and ideas in relation to class topics.

-[If you want other ideas for in-class group activities, here’s a blog post with a few different activity designs to get you started.]
+[If you want other ideas for in-class group activities, here’s a blog post with a few different activity designs to get you started.
+And here’s a video specifically about online class discussion activity designs.]

 Approach 7: Offer Digital Office Hours Via Zoom